wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

   - The visualization consists of a sequence of two tasks: "viz" (computes what to visualize) and  "plot" (generate a fancy 3-D plot)
   - The analysis consists of a sequence of two tasks :  "analyze" (performs data analysis) and "summarize" (generates summary analysis results).
-  - The statistics consists of a since task: "stats" (computes some statements)
+  - The statistics consists of a single task: "stats" (computes some statements)

-Once all the above is done, then a final task  "display" displays all results.
+Once all the above is done, a final task  "display" displays all results.
 The "analyze" task has an **amount of work that is user-defined**.
 The more work, the more in-depth the analysis results.

 The figure below shows the DAG for this program, showing the work of